Lin-cT/Denoising_MRI/docs/index.md

 ## Training data

 Dataset for MR denoising training is not opened at this moment.
+More information will be provided once training data is released.

 ## Model
 Three models are released at https://huggingface.co/microsoft/SNRAware